revmag/hugo-paper/content/posts/Signoz for dummies: Sending K8s data to Signoz cloud.md

 # So let’s get started

-We will simulate a small kubernetes cluster on our pc using kind.
+We will simulate a small kubernetes cluster on our local machine using kind and set up SigNoz monitoring.

 Firstly install kind :

-> Kind : Kubernetes in docker, tool that lets us run a full Kubernetes cluster inside Docker containers.
+> Kind : Kubernetes in docker, tool that lets us run a full Kubernetes cluster inside Docker containers. <br>
 Gist : mini Kubernetes playground
 >